rackspace/runway/docs/source/serverless/advanced_features.rst

 Promoting Builds Through Environments
 *************************************

 Serverless build ``.zips`` can be used between environments by setting the ``promotezip`` module option and providing a bucket name in which to cache the builds.

 The first time the Serverless module is deployed using this option, it will build/deploy as normal and cache the artifact on S3.
 On subsequent deploys, Runway will used that cached artifact (finding it by comparing the module source code).

-This enables a common build account to deploy new builds in a dev/test environment, and then promote that same zip through other environments (any of these environments can be in the same or different AWS accounts).
+This enables a common build account to deploy new builds in a dev/test environment, and then promote that same zip through other environments.
+Any of these environments can be in the same or different AWS accounts.

-The CloudFormation stack deploying the zip will be re-generated on each deployment (so environment-specific values/lookups will work as normal).
+The CloudFormation Stack deploying the zip will be re-generated on each deployment so environment-specific values/lookups will work as normal.

 .. rubric:: Example
 .. code-block:: yaml

-  ---
   deployments:
     - modules:
         - path: myslsproject.sls